29

 • Prioritize relentlessly - An L5 packet generally needs 2-3 shining gems, big projects that outshine the rest.
 Figure out what those "gem" projects are, deliver them awesomely, and aggressively drop tasks outside of that core scope.
 Here's a great thread from another L4-level engineer that digs deeper into that: "How does one effectively handle pressure especially when the stakes are high?"

-Here's our playlist around L4 -> L5 as well: [Taro Top 10] Mid-Level Engineer To Senior Engineer (L4 To L5)
+Here's our course around L4 -> L5 as well: Grow From Mid-Level To Senior Engineer: L4 To L5

 • 19